AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/disable-magento-banner-output-to-improve-site-performance.md

 If you do not see the **[!UICONTROL Banners]** option under **[!UICONTROL Content]** > **[!UICONTROL Elements]**, it means that you have already applied the recommendations from this article.

-For Adobe Commerce on cloud infrastructure 2.3.x (the functionality was [renamed in v 2.3.x](https://commerce-docs.github.io/devdocs-archive/2.3/guides/v2.3/release-notes/ReleaseNotes2.3.0Commerce.html#banner-now-dynamic-block)):
+For Adobe Commerce on cloud infrastructure 2.3.x and newer (the functionality was [renamed in v 2.3.x](https://commerce-docs.github.io/devdocs-archive/2.3/guides/v2.3/release-notes/ReleaseNotes2.3.0Commerce.html#banner-now-dynamic-block)):

 1. Log in to the Commerce Admin.
 1. Navigate to **[!UICONTROL Content]** > **[!UICONTROL Elements]** > **[!UICONTROL Dynamic Blocks]**.